 Identification of cortical ensembles from calcium imaging population data

 Cortical ensembles in primary visual cortex represent neuronal populations responding to specific features of visual stimuli (Carrillo-Reid et al., 2015a; Carrillo-Reid et al., 2016; Miller et al., 2014).
 The overall activity of multiple cells at a given time window can be understood as a multidimensional array of population vectors where vectors pointing to a similar space can be considered as a group (Figure 1).
 We previously showed that population vectors defining a group (i.e. a cortical ensemble) can be extracted from multidimensional arrays performing singular value decomposition (SVD) (Carrillo-Reid et al., 2015a).
-Even though SVD can identify cortical ensembles reliably, it lacks from a fully characterized model that allows the systematic study of changes in functional connectivity during different experimental conditions.
+Even though SVD can identify cortical ensembles reliably, it lacks from a structured model that allows the systematic study of changes in functional connectivity during different experimental conditions.

 CRFs models predict external stimuli